A picky eating toddler can make for eventful and frustrating meal times.

 4. HAVE QUICK AND EASY BACKUPS

 I often have self-serve snacks ready for backup.
 Yep.
-Sometimes, as parents we lose some food battles.
-BUT it’s not losing if you have some healthy self-serve snacks in you back pocket.
-I often have frozen fruits and veggies in the freezer, just for these occasions.
+Sometimes, as parents, we lose some food battles.
+BUT it’s not losing if you have some healthy self-serve snacks in your back pocket.
+I often have frozen fruits and veggies in the freezer for smoothies, just for these occasions.